lra/mackup/README.md

 So here comes Mackup, the little tool that will sync all your application configs to Dropbox (or Google Drive, or anything).

-And it's [GPL](http://www.gnu.org/licenses/gpl.html) of course.
+And it's [GPL](http://www.gnu.org/licenses/gpl.html), of course.

-## What platform is supported
+## What platforms are supported?

 - OS X
 - GNU/Linux

-## What's up with the weird name
+## What's up with the weird name?

-Mackup is just a contraction of Mac and Backup, I suck at naming stuff, ok.
+Mackup is just a contraction of Mac and Backup.
+It is simple, short, and easy to remember, and it corresponds with the whole idea of Mackup: the simpler – the better!
+(And I suck at naming stuff, but who doesn't.)

-## Where can I find more information
+## Where can I find more information?

 In the [doc](doc) directory.